Pula Arena — Roman Amphitheatre

 Why Visit Pula?

-An ideal destination for travelers who want history, sea, culture, and relaxed Mediterranean living all in one place
+An ideal destination for travellers who want history, sea, culture and relaxed Mediterranean living all in one place

 Roman Heritage

-One of Europe's best-preserved Roman cities with iconic monuments
+One of Europe's best-preserved Roman cities, with iconic monuments at its heart.

 City & Sea